fbpx

 Cleaning

 When preparing to grade and records in your collection, first give them a good clean to remove any dust or imperfections.
 A gradual build up of detritus causes the record to skip and click.
-Wiping it carefully will help with grading.
+Wiping it carefully will help with grading and get it in good condition ready to sell.

 A proper vinyl record cleaner would be your best bet, but these can be expensive.
 Have a look at these 8 easy and affordable ways to clean your records here.
 How much you’re willing to spend on the cleaning process really depends on the records, their condition and how much you’re likely to make from them.

-Once your record is clean, have a look at it under a strong bright light (ideally direct sunlight) with a magnifying glass, and then if possible, try it out.
-Although we appreciate not everyone owns a record player.
-Remember to be wary of grading as high as NM unless it really deserves it.
-Collectors know what counts as what better than you will, at least at first.
+Once your record is clean, have a look at it under a strong bright light (ideally direct sunlight) with a magnifying glass, and then if possible, try it out (although we appreciate not everyone owns a record player).
+Remember to be wary of grading as high as Near Mint unless it really deserves it.
+Collectors know what you should be grading something better than you will, at least at first – so it’s important to do your research on each record to make sure you’re not accidentally giving someone an amazing bargain!

 Identification